For the last two weeks, I’ve been trying Unisom SleepTabs – an antihistamine over the counter sleep aid that’s widely available in the United States.

 They worked very well at the start, helping me fall asleep faster and stay asleep.
 And there were no serious side effects.

 However, I definitely wouldn’t use them for more than a couple of nights at a time.
-The tolerance built quite quickly, and the hangover effect along with it.
+For me, the tolerance built quite quickly, and the hangover effect along with it.

 But overall, compared to many other over the counter and prescription sleep aids, I thought they were effective and relatively easy to take for a short period.